 The discovery of unexploded ordnance (UXO/EOD) on a development site is a cause for great concern.
-Apart from the obvious worry of injury to personnel, there is also the risk of damage to plant, structures, neighbours and reputation.
+Apart from the obvious worry of injury to personnel, there is also the risk of damage to plants, structures, neighbours and reputation.

 The potential costs could be substantial and the risk therefore needs to be assessed and mitigated as soon as possible.